EvidentSecurity/esp-sdk-java/docs/CustomComplianceControlsApi.md

 CustomComplianceControlsApi apiInstance = new CustomComplianceControlsApi();
-Integer customComplianceControlId = 56; // Integer | The ID of the Custom Compliance Control this custom signature belongs to Integer customSignatureId = 56; // Integer | The ID of the custom signature that belongs to this custom control String include = "include_example"; // String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information. try {
+Integer customComplianceControlId = 56; // Integer | The ID of the Custom Compliance Control this custom signature belongs to Integer customSignatureId = 56; // Integer | The ID of the custom signature that belongs to this custom control String include = "include_example"; // String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions, service See Including Objects for more information. try {
     CustomSignature result = apiInstance.addCustomSignature(customComplianceControlId, customSignatureId, include);
     System.out.println(result);